Nemo64/Sen-selector-engine/README.md

 - Chrome/Chromium **1+**
 - Opera **9.5+** (haven't found a working version of opera 9)

-# How do I get started
+# How do I get started?
 ## compile the source
 The best way is to run `compile.bat` on windows or `compile.sh` everywhere else.
 This will create a ~10 KB JavaScript file (4 KB later with GZip) named *Sen.min.js* .
 Just include it into the head of your document and you can start.